Marci Shore: Career

 Shore was a postdoctoral fellow at the Harriman Institute at Columbia University, an assistant professor of history and Jewish studies at Indiana University; and the Jacob and Hilda Blaustein Visiting Assistant Professor of Judaic Studies at Yale University.
 She has twice been a fellow of the Institut für die Wissenschaften vom Menschen (Institute of Human Sciences) in Vienna.
 Until March 2025, Shore taught European cultural and intellectual history at Yale.

 In March 2025, shortly after the 2024 United States presidential election, Shore and her husband, Timothy Snyder, left their positions at Yale and another Yale faculty member, Jason Stanley, also departed, drawing national media attention during political criticism of universities.
 The three academics published a video op-ed, "We Study Fascism, and We're Leaving the US", in The New York Times, explaining their decision to leave the United States.
+Shore and her husband made this decision already before the 2024 elections.
 The professors later took positions at the Munk School of Global Affairs of the University of Toronto.